Stow-on-the-Wold: Civil war

-Modern
+18th and 19th centuries

 As the fairs grew in fame and importance, so did the town.
 Traders dealing in livestock added many handmade goods, and the wool trade was always prominent.
 Daniel Defoe reported in the 18th century that 20,000 sheep were sold in one day.
 Many alleys known as 'tures' that run between buildings into the market square were used in herding sheep to be sold.
 From the mid-19th century, the Talbot Hotel was the venue for corn merchants carrying out their trade.

-Most of the buildings around the market square dated from the 18th to 19th century including St Edward's Hall (the present-day library).
+Most of the buildings around the market square date from the 18th to 19th century including St Edward's Hall (the present-day library).

-As the wool trade declined, people began to trade in horses.
-The practice continues, although the fair has been moved from the square to a large field near the village of Maugersbury every May and October.
-It remains popular, with roads around Stow blocked by the extra traffic for many hours.

-However, there has been controversy surrounding Stow Fair.
-The many visitors and traders have attracted more vendors not dealing in horses.
-Local businesses used to profit from the increased custom, but in recent years most pubs and shops close for 2–3 miles around due to the risks of theft or vandalism.

 Governance

 The town belongs to the Stow electoral ward, which covers the parishes of Stow-on-the-Wold, Maugersbury and Swell.
 In 2010 these parishes had a total population of 2,594.
 Stow ward is represented on Cotswold District Council by the Liberal Democrat Councillor Dilys Neill, who was first elected in the 2016 local elections.
 The Stow Division is represented on Gloucestershire County Council by the Conservative Councillor Mark Mackenzie-Charrington.
 Stow-on-the-Wold also has a Parish Council with 10 members.